 This is the time of year where we most commonly see the families of addicts start wanting change.
-Not just thinking about it or talking about it but really, really wanting it.
-Families get tired of making excuses, worrying themselves into sickness and isolating themselves from others.
-They get tired of denying the inevitable, making false promises and missing out on life.
+Not just thinking about it or talking about it but really, really want it.
+Families get tired of making excuses, worrying themselves into sickness, and isolating themselves from others.
+They get tired of denying the inevitable, making false promises, and missing out on life.
 Sometimes, it’s the family that has to reach rock bottom, not the addict.

 Why Consequences Matter